Oiher/longitudinal-GWAS-pipeline/docs/file_formats.md

 The pipeline requires genotype information to be given in the form of uncompressed VCF or compressed VCF.gz files.

-If missing variants have been imputed, specify the optional parameter `--r2thres` to filter out poorly imputed variants
+If you are working with imputed genotyping data, specify the optional parameter `--r2thres` to filter out poorly imputed variants.

 ## Input Covariates

-Covariates for each subject to be passed into the model can be provided via a tab-delimited file (\*.tsv)
+Covariates for each subject to be passed into the model can be provided via a tab-delimited file (\*.tsv).

-For both cross-sectional and longitudinal analysis, the pipeline expects covariates to be defined in the following format
+For both cross-sectional and longitudinal analysis, the pipeline expects covariates to be defined in the following format:

-_Note:_ the Plink-style columns `#FID` and `PHENO` must be present but can be populated with `0`
+_Note:_ the Plink-style columns `#FID` and `PHENO` must be present but can be populated with `0`.

 ```text
 #FID  IID SEX PHENO study_arm apoe4 levodopa_usage age_at_baseline